CTEC3905-2022/lab-materials/lab-02.md

 Try linking another function that sets `myTrigger.textContent` to a value of your choice.

+## Validate and commit

 If you got this far, well done.

-Initialise a new git repository in the `lab-01` folder and commit the code.
+Check your code with the [HTML validator](https://validator.w3.org/) before committing the code to your **lab-work** repository.
-Refer to the *lab 1* instructions as necessary.
+Refer to the *lab 1* instructions or ask your tutors as necessary.
+Remember that to use the Atom git integration, you would need to open the **lab-work** folder in Atom.

 ## 02 Lab learning outcomes